captainrobbo/wikijstest/test-plan.md

 Here's a list of experiments we should carry out...

 Authentication:
-* can we create users? yes - https://wiki.opentrack.run/admin/users Click top right button - Create / Authorize / Users
+* can we create users? *yes - https://wiki.opentrack.run/admin/users Click top right button - Create / Authorize / Users.
+Also, we could programmatically access the Mongo DB to create/sync them with, say, users in a specific group*
 * can we allow login through Facebook etc?
 Yes, https://wiki.opentrack.run/admin/users Do the above and click select facebook from the list
 * can we authenticate through extra external systems?
 Microsoft, google, Slack, Github and Facebook